cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

  |                |
  +--> Rejected <--+
 ~~~
-{: #vdaf-prep-state-machine title="State machine for VDAF preparation."}
+{: #vdaf-prep-state-machine title="State machine of VDAF preparation."}

-State transitions are made when the state is acted upon by the host's local
+State transitions are made when the state is acted upon by the Aggregator's
-inputs and/or messages sent by the peers.
-The initial state is `Start`.
-The
+local inputs and/or messages sent by its co-Aggregators.
+The initial state is
-terminal states are `Rejected`, which indicates that the report cannot be
+`Start`.
+The terminal states are: `Rejected`, indicating that the report cannot
-processed any further, and `Finished(out_share)`, which indicates that the
+be processed any further; and `Finished(out_share)`, indicating that the
 Aggregator has recovered an output share `out_share`.

 ~~~ python